The CFAC is proud to announce the upcoming

 - Ensure consumer involvement in all aspects of service planning and delivery.

-Region V’s Consumer Specialist coordinates a “Consumer/Family Coalition”; it is through these activities that Region V Systems ensures reform is consumer led.
+In 2007, a consumer specialist position was funded for each Region.
+In Region V, the consumer specialist developed and coordinates a “Consumer/Family Advisory Committee”; it is through these activities that Region V Systems ensures reform is consumer led.
 Recovery principles are also adopted at all levels of the system.

 Consumer involvement coordination works to: